MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 + **Read** with deep access for any entity that is a partner in a relationship with an entity that is included in a Data Integration project as a source.

 To write data to Sales:
 + **Create/Read/Write/Delete/Append/Append To/Assign/Share/Reparent** with deep access for any entity that is included in a Data Integration project as a destination.
 Share is not strictly required at this time but may be required in the future.
-Reparent is only need for some entities, but it is probably easier simply to allow it on all synced-in entities.
+Reparent is only needed for some entities, but it is probably easier simply to allow it on all synced-in entities.
 + **Read/Append** To with deep access for any entity that is a partner in a relationship with an entity that is included in a Data Integration project as a source.

-The default team of the BU that records are synced into in the connection set (that is, the default team of the BU in the connection set) must have a read privilege to the entities which are going to be owned by it (that is, all entities which are to be synced in the project.)
+The default team of the business unit that records are synced into in the connection set (that is, the default team of the business unit in the connection set) must have a read privilege to the entities which are going to be owned by it (that is, all entities which are to be synced in the project.)
 Consequently, the team must be assigned a role which has at least read access to those entities which are synced into it.
 Since team members inherit roles assigned to teams, it is desirable to use a separate low-privilege role for this purpose (that is, of allowing read privilege for the team so that the team can own the synced records).

 ### Dynamics 365 for Operations